ryoppippi/talks/2024-11-23/slides.md

 </div>

 <!--
-So, what do we want from editors for web frontend development?
+So, what do we want from editors to achieve good developer experience?

 [click] We need syntax highlighting.